discourse/discourse/README.md

 Discourse is built for the *next* 10 years of the Internet, so our requirements are high:

-1. Modern browsers on the desktop:
+1. Up-to-date desktop browsers:
   - Internet Explorer 9.0 (may not be fully functional), 10.0+
   - Firefox 16+
   - Google Chrome 23+
   - Safari 5+
-2. The latest generation of tablets
+2. The latest generation of tablets:
   - iPad 2+
   - Android 4.1+
   - Windows 8
-3. Modern mobile/smartphones
+3. Modern mobile/smartphones:
   - iOS 6+
   - Android 4.1+
   - Windows Phone 8